Eucladoceros: Taxonomy and distribution

 Eucladoceros was first created as a subgenus of Cervus (the genus that contains red deer, elk/wapiti, and sika deer, among others) in a posthumous publication by British palaeontologist Hugh Falconer in 1868, to contain the species Cervus (Eucladoceros) sedgwickii, described from remains found in Bacton, Norfolk, England.
 It was later realised that this species is a junior synonym of Eucladoceros dicranios, named in 1841 by Florentine naturalist Filippo Nesti, director of the Museum of Natural History of Florence, based on remains from the Upper Valdarno region of Tuscany in northern Italy.
 The oldest species of the genus is E. proboulei from the Early Pliocene (c.
-5 Ma) of Shanxi, northern China, subsequently dispersing into Europe during the Late Pliocene, at least as early as 3.2-3 million years ago.
+5 Ma) of Shanxi, northern China, with the genus subsequently dispersing into Europe during the Late Pliocene, at least as early as 3.2-3 million years ago.
 The last species of the genus went extinct at the end of the Early Pleistocene.

 The systematics of the genus is somewhat confused.
 Two species are generally recognised in northern China, E. proboulei and E. boulei and three generally recognised species in Europe, E. ctenoides (which has several recognised synonyms that are sometimes treated as subspecies, including E. senezensis, E. darestei, E. falconeri, E. tegulensis, and possibly E. tetraceros) E. dicranios, and E. tetraceros, with E. giulii and E. montenegrensis are also assigned to the genus by some authors.
 Some poor remains with affinities to Eucladoceros are found also in Tajikistan and the Pinjor Formation of the Indian subcontinent.

 Eucladoceros is widely agreed to a be member of the tribe Cervini, though its placement within this group has been debated.
 A 2017 study analysing the bony labyrinth suggested that Eucladoceros was most closely related to the living genera Rusa (sambar) and Cervus.
 Some authors have proposed a close relationship to the extinct "giant deer" genus Praemegaceros.